tdwg/bdq/tg2/_review/docs/tutorial/index.md

 #### 6.7.1 Source Authority (non-normative)

-TODO: Repeate the logic, but here add in source authority, and then recongnise that a parameter is needed to allow for alternative authorities like VIAF, as the test can be more general than just ORCID ID, and thus more broadly applicable.
+TODO: Repeat the logic, but here add in source authority, and then recognize that a parameter is needed to allow for alternative authorities like VIAF, as the test can be more general than just ORCID ID, and thus more broadly applicable.

 **TODO: Check Lee's Text**